kavyahalani/Memory-Game/README.md

 Star rating is given based on moves taken to complete the game.
 You will be shown the time taken and no of moves taken at the end of the game.

+## Dependencies

+I have used Bootstrap for styling purpose. i.e : Bootstrap CSS and Javascript Sweet Alert CSS and JS for for success pop-up box Google fonts for font styling font-awesome for symbols used in this project.